vuejs/rfcs/active-rfcs/0000-router-dynamic-routing.md

 }
 ```

-There are different options of what to return from `addRoute`
+There are different options for what to return from `addRoute`.

-Returning a function that allows removing the route is useful for unamed routes
+Returning a function that allows removing the route is useful for unamed routes.

 ```ts
 const removeRoute = router.addRoute(routeRecord)